#ad

 <----

-<----I do LIVE streaming and teaching videos of wool spinning, basket weaving, DIY , guitar and piano playing and singing, helmet cam POV horse videos, and live videos with the animals or a good trail ride or walk on a sunny day.
+I do LIVE streaming and teaching videos of primitive/homestead skills wool spinning, basket weaving, DIY , guitar and piano playing and singing, helmet cam POV horse videos, and live videos with the animals or a good trail ride or walk on a sunny day.

 Crafty Corner/ Primitive Skills

-Here you will find teaching videos, wool spinning, basket weaving from foraged materials, Sewing, simple quilts, crochet, knitting, knitting machine...
+This page is solely dedicated to teaching videos seperate from the stuff for sale, above.
+Some of it, I work on in these videos, some for personal use.
+I do wool spinning, basket weaving from foraged materials, Sewing, simple quilts, crochet, knitting, knitting machine...
 Come upstairs on camera to my "pleasure room" (my craft room) and play with all my fun stuff, here.

 <--Alpacas and "bonus sheep"-